tanyarw/NLP-with-BERT/README.md

-# NLP-with-BERT
+# Natural Language Processing
-Implementation of NLP using BERT on IMDB dataset
+Implementation of sentiment analysis using BERT on IMDB dataset

 -Accuracy: 90%